Nikoleta-v3/blog/_posts/2018-01-19-choose-reviewers.md

 {% endhighlight %}

-Once the data has been collected I need to narrow down the reviewers that can understand the science of my work or its’ applications.
+Once the data has been collected I need to narrow down the reviewers that can understand the science of my work or its applications.
 For my third task I used the library [pandas](https://pandas.pydata.org/) to check whether the keywords of my paper exist within any of the abstracts of my reviewers' articles.